Mudville in Berkeley County, South Carolina — The American South (South Atlantic)

 2. Sir William Berkeley (c.
 1608-1677).
 August 1641 he was appointed governor of Virginia.
 (Submitted on September 18, 2009, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 18, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 760 times since then and 34 times this year.
+It was originally submitted on September 18, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 830 times since then.
 Photos: 1, 2, 3. submitted on September 18, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.